All Präventa products are developed in collaboration with medical professionals and

 Vitamins:

-Depending on how the body absorbs, processes, stores, and excretes vitamins, vitamins are classified as fat-soluble and water-soluble.
-Most vitamins must be supplied to the body from outside, for example, through a healthy diet.
+Depending on how the body absorbs, processes, stores, and excretes vitamins, they are classified as fat-soluble or water-soluble.
+Most vitamins must be supplied to the body from external sources, for example, through a healthy diet.

 Minerals:

-Minerals are vital, inorganic substances that the body cannot produce itself.
-Individually and in combination, they are essential for many bodily functions.
-Minerals (requirements over 50 mg per kilogram of body weight) are measured in grams or micrograms.
+Minerals are essential, inorganic substances that the body cannot produce itself.
+They are essential, both individually and in combination, for many bodily functions.
+(Requirements exceeding 50 mg per kilogram of body weight) are measured in grams or micrograms.

 Chloride, potassium, calcium, magnesium, sodium and phosphorus